Yalangbara, Northern Territory: Aboriginal significance

 Yalangbara lies within the country of the Rirratjingu clan of the Yolŋu people.

 In Yolŋu terminology, Yalangbara is a yaku bathala (literally "big name"), a term for a general area that comprises various named localities, comprising the area south of Yirrkala including the Yalangbara Peninsula, aka Port Bradshaw (Peninsula) as well as the nearby islands, Lalawuy Bay and adjacent coastline.

 Yalangbara beach is important as the first site the mythical Djang'kawu siblings, two female and one male, reached on the Australian mainland.
 The sisters were the custodians of ceremonial law, and carried with them their digging sticks (mawalan), feathered headwear and sacred objects hidden in their basket and mats.
 The objects changed into various landforms along their route, and they created freshwater wells at Yalangbara by plunging their digging sticks into the sand, after which the digging sticks turned into a variety of plant species.
 There is still freshwater to be found under the sandy beach, and is believed to have healing properties.

 A site known as Balma, high among the sand dunes, is of particular significance as it was here that the Djang'kawu sisters gave birth to the first of the Rirratjingu clan.
 Access to this site is restricted.
 From Yalangbara the Djang'kawu travelled west, establishing the Dhuwa moiety of the Yolŋu people.

 The Marika family, who trace their ancestry to the original Dhuwa moiety, are the traditional owners of the land, and they manage the area's rich biodiversity.
 They are also custodians of Djang’kawu law, which is expressed in ritual ceremonies and art.
 Many members of the family started producing paintings when they lived at the Yirrkala mission from 1935 onwards.

 The Yalangbara: art of the Djang’kawu touring exhibition, instigated by Banduk Marika and developed with the assistance of other family members and the Museum and Art Gallery of the Northern Territory at Darwin, opened at the National Museum of Australia from 7 December 2010.
 This was the first major survey exhibition of the Marikas' work, and covers around 50 named sites in the Yalangbara peninsula that were traversed by the Djang’kawu journey.
 It followed a 2008 monograph of the same name, edited by Margie West and produced in partnership with Banduk Marika and other members of the family.
+Also at this exhibition, a film made by Ian Dunlop titled In Memory of Mawalan, made in 1971 and released in 1983, was screened.
+The subject of the film was a ceremony organised by Wandjuk Marika in honour of his father Mawalan Marika, who had died in 1967, before the outcome of the Gove Land Rights Case in 1971.
+The ceremony and film notes the importance of the law laid out by the Djang’kawu sisters.